ManuelTechert/100-days-of-code/log.md

 You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert My initial React-Native project is located at https://github.com/ManuelTechert/100days-of-code-projects in the "example" folder.
 Yet is doesn't contain any written code.

+### Day 4: December 3, 2017

+**Today's Progress**:

+I have now completed 103 exercises on the Front-End-Certification.
+I'm faced to do the first project on FreeCodeCamp, creating a tribute page with CodePen.io.
+I will start with it tomorrow.

+As a quick correction to yesterday: My repository for the 100days-of-code projects is now deleted.
+I decided to separate single projects to their own repositories for a better overview and maintenance.

+**Thoughts:**:

+I really had fun working with jQuery today and had no problems with it.
+I'm looking forward to start with the project tomorrow and try out CodePen.io.

+**Link to work:**:

+You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert As I now deleted my project folder for the 100-days-of-code, my initial React-Native-Code isn't published right now.
+Tomorrow you will finally get a link to my CodePen, which contains my work I'm doing on the project.